Institut Supérieur de Marketing du Luxe (Sup de Luxe): Rankings

 In 2022, Sup de Luxe was ranked only 4th on 25 in Luxury Management programs in France.
 The MSc-Master of Science Global Luxury Brand Management is ranked 19 on 24 in France.
 According to Eduniversal Best Masters Ranking, in 2013-2014 the Luxury Brand Marketing and International Management MBA of the Institut Supérieur de Marketing du Luxe was ranked number 9 in the world for Masters in the sectors of luxury management and fashion.

 MBA programs

 MBA Luxury Brand Marketing and International Management

 This MBA is a Le Figaro Chair.
-It is accessible with the equivalent to a bachelor's degree or with at least three years of professional experience.
+It is requires the equivalent to a bachelor's degree or with at least three years of professional experience.
 Professionals from the luxury sector conceive and teach this program to train future luxury managers.
 The program allows the students to understand how luxury firms function.